Tutorial Gateway

 Case Option N:

-//Execute these statements when the result of expression match Option N
+//Execute when the result of expression match Option N

 break;